vbprojects/miniprojects/README.md

 ### TODO

-Figure out how to more accurately select subset of points for classifier, currently using kmeans++ initialization
+- Figure out how to more accurately select subset of points for classifier, currently using kmeans++ initialization

-Figure out how to use more than 2 applications of rbf and combat Runges Phenomon for extrapolation.
+- Figure out how to use more than 2 applications of rbf
+- Combat Runges Phenomon for extrapolation

 ## minvocab